eProsima/Fast-DDS-monitor/docs/rst/user_manual/shortcuts_bar.rst

 Shortcuts Bar
 #############

-This toolbar expose shortcuts to the buttons with the main functionality to interact with the *Fast DDS Monitor* application.
+This toolbar exposes shortcuts to buttons with the main functionality to interact with the *Fast DDS Monitor* application.
-This buttons functionality could be seen in :ref:`edit_menu`.
+These buttons functionality could be seen in :ref:`edit_menu` section of the :ref:`application_menu`.

 The meaning of each of the icons available in the shortcut bar is explained below: